maxcountryman/underway/README.md

 ## 🎨 Overview

-**Underway** is a framework for building robust, asynchronous background jobs in Rust, leveraging PostgreSQL as its queuing backend.
-It provides a streamlined interface for defining jobs as a series of "steps," where each step's output becomes the input for the next.
-This design enables the construction of complex, durable, and resilient workflows with ease.
+**Underway** provides durable background jobs over Postgres.
+Jobs are composed of a sequence of one more steps.
+Each step takes the output of the previous step as its input.
+These simple workflows provide a powerful interface to common deferred work use cases.

 Key Features:

-- **PostgreSQL-Backed** Leverages PostgreSQL with `FOR UPDATE SKIP LOCKED` for reliable task storage and coordination, ensuring efficient, safe
+- **PostgreSQL-Backed** Leverages PostgreSQL with `FOR UPDATE SKIP LOCKED` for reliable task storage and coordination.
-- **Atomic Task Management** Enqueue tasks within your transactions and use the worker's transaction within your tasks for atomic database queries--ensuring consisteny.
+- **Atomic Task Management** Enqueue tasks within your transactions and use the worker's transaction within your tasks for atomic queries.
 - **Automatic Retries** Configurable retry strategies ensure tasks are reliably completed, even after transient failures.
 - **Cron-Like Scheduling** Schedule recurring tasks with cron-like